 Cuba shares a similar prison population number with Rwanda – about 56,000 people are incarcerated on the island nation.
-Unlike Rwanda, however, Cuba’s prison population is increasingly quickly; it’s doubled since 1997.
+Unlike Rwanda, however, Cuba’s prison population is increasing quickly; it’s doubled since 1997.
 Unlike other countries on this list which have one or two dozen prisons in the entire federal system, Cuba has 200 prisons.
 (Perhaps they learned well from their neighbor to the north.)
 Experts say the number of political prisoners in Cuba has doubled, although less data exists for Cuba than any other country on this list.

 1. United States – 716 per 100,000

 Just how big is the US prison population?
-The Land of the Free is indeed Number One – in most people incarcerated per capita.
+The Land of the Free is indeed Number One — in most people incarcerated per capita.
 While other countries on this list have their share of political prisoners for the most part, the US has done what possibly no other country in the world has done: lock up people for an array of harmless social crimes.
 Mouth off to a cop?
 You deserve hard time to think about it.
 The US prison population has risen 700% in the last forty years, with 1 in 31 adults now under some form of corrections (including parole, probation, etc.) Considering that the US government has over $100 trillion in unfunded liabilities, you’d think the “fiscal conservatives” would want to end the practice of throwing anyone and everyone in jail.
-But apparently not, as the United States continues to rank – far and away – number one as the world’s top prison state.
+But apparently not, as the United States continues to rank, far and away, number one as the world’s top prison state.

 You’ll notice that China and North Korea are two countries not on this list.
 According to recent statistics, China incarcerates about one-sixth the number of prisoners the United States does.
 There’s obviously less reliable data on North Korea.

 As mentioned, however, countries like China don’t tend to lock people up for silly reasons.
 I’ve never heard of anyone being given a jaywalking ticket in China.
-For all the talk of how unfree places like China are, the numbers show that a good deal of Americans’ reservations about nothing but jingoistic stereotypes.
+For all the talk of how unfree places like China are, the numbers show that a good deal of Americans’ reservations are nothing but jingoistic stereotypes.